-Raccoon kits or cubs are born lightly furred, with a faint mask.
+Troy raccoon removal Raccoon have seen raccoon big and small.
+Kits or cubs are born lightly furred, with a faint mask.
 They normally weigh 3 to 5 ounces and 4 to 6 inches long with a 2 – 2 1/4″ tail.
 Pigmented tail rings will either exist or will appear at about 1 week of age.
 Their eyes are closed and so are their ears.
 The head seems large in comparison to the remainder of the body.
 When starving, cold, or not in contact with another warm body, the children will begin chattering, whine, or twitter like birds.
 They can crawl in a spider-like fashion with all four legs in extension, but can not climb or stand and support their full weight.
 The eyes open at about 2 to 3 weeks, the ears shortly afterward.
 They now average 7 – 10 inches long.
 They will be very vocal at this age.
 They will churr, grumble, hiss, and provide an alarm snort.
 By 4 weeks they are about 12 – 13 inches long.
 When 5 to 6 weeks old, the majority can walk, run, and climb extremely well.
 7-week old children will engage in active fighting defined by roaring, screeching, biting, wrestling, and mimicking adult defense postures.
 They stay in their birth den until they are 7 or 8 weeks old, at which point their mother moves them to a series of alternate dens.
 After about 8 to 9 weeks of age, they start eating solid foods in the wild and by 10 weeks they are traveling with their mother.
 By 4 months old, they will be entirely weaned and rather independent.
 Raccoon mothers with infants take pleasure in a privileged position in the raccoon hierarchy as long as the infants stay with their mom.
 Other raccoons will accept a female with children in feeding circumstances.
 For rehabbers, the proper age for releasing hand-raised baby raccoons back into the wild is 16 to 24 weeks.
 This of course would go through the season of the year and the preparedness of the animal.
 Wait until they are at least 20 – 24 weeks.
 At this age, they are still young enough that their instincts take over and they become truly wild following their release.

 Feeding Infant Raccoons